 Students who are working full time or have a serious health related matter preventing them from being enrolled full time may request to be on half-time status.
 This means students may only be enrolled in 1-6 units in the quarter or quarters they are enrolled half-time.
-The form can be found online here: https://graduate.ucr.edu/petitions-and-forms and should be submitted on September 1st for Fall, December 1st for Winter, and March 1st for Spring terms.
-Submit the completed form to the Graduate Program Coordinator, and the Graduate Division will notify students via email of the final decision.
+The form can be found on R'Grad via R'Web and should be submitted on September 1st for Fall, December 1st for Winter, and March 1st for Spring terms.